Preparing in advance for some of the common interview questions you may be asked will enable you to put in the best performance on the day

 Demonstrate that you've researched the role by discussing the skills and interests that led you to apply.
 Draw on what you enjoy - use examples from your academic, professional or extra-curricular life that suggest you're strongly motivated and can relate closely to the organisation.
-Talk about the particular aspect of the job advertisement that enticed you.
+Talk about particular aspects of the job advert that enticed you.

 Similar questions include: